Need a test for COVID-19? Click here for information from Grapefruit Testing.

 We are implementing the required and recommended safety measures issued by the California Department of Public Health in partnership with the Santa Clara County Public Health Department (PHD).
 View our Safe School Opening Plan for 2021-22.

-Because students benefit from in-person learning, and safely returning to in-person instruction in the fall 2021 is a priority, CUSD is implementing multiple layers of mitigations to reduce the risk of COVID-19 at school.
+Because students benefit from safe, in-person learning, CUSD is implementing multiple layers of mitigations to reduce the risk of COVID-19 at school.
 In general, these layers of mitigations include face coverings for everyone on campus (unless exempt), screening testing for COVID-19, teaching and following good hand hygiene, hospital-grade air filters and physical distancing.

 Regarding physical distancing: